What to Do if You Really Want to Build your Shoulders to the Maximum

 If you choose to do the full workout, the shoulder strengthening exercises described in this article should be performed on their own.
 You should wait one or two days before and after this workout to perform any upper body exercises.

-If you care more about functional strength for athletics, you should probably stick to the more basic effective shoulder exercises.
+If you care more about functional strength for athletics, you should probably stick to the more basic but effective shoulder exercises.

 Here Are the Shoulder Strengthening Exercises Which Make Up the Best Shoulder Workout